|Drug DUI and Cannabis|

 10. A single blood THC result cannot determine when a person smoked marijuana or how much marijuana a person smoked!

-11. A single blood THC result by itself cannot determine when and if a person was impaired by THC– clinical correlation is required !
+11. A single blood THC result by itself cannot determine a person’s impairment from THC.
+Clinical correlation is necessary!

 Can a THC Result Can ever Predict Impairment?